oliver-szymanski/MapTool-jadebringer-frameworks/README.md

 ~~~

 in the chat.
-This should output the used version of the MapTool-extension-frameworks.
+This should output the used version of the MapTool-jadebringer-extension.
 Don't worry if it does not match the filenames version.
 This will show an internal version
-of the jadebringer-base-framework that is the default framework from the extension.
+of the jadebringer-base-extension.

 ~~~